pachecobruno/aries-data/README.md

 # aries

 Aries is a library and CLI that makes it easy to create and run multi-stage workflows written in javascript (es2015/2016), preferably in a distributed cloud environment.
-Aries currently supports [Amazon SWF](https://aws.amazon.com/swf/details/) but can evolve to support other services.
+Aries currently supports [Amazon SWF](https://aws.amazon.com/swf/details/) but can evolve to support other services, or some future custom implementation.

 ## Terminology
 - Decider - The decider is a module that recieves workflow events from SWF, and makes decisions on what to do next.
 This can include things like completing/failing the workflow, setting timers, rescheduling the workflow to run again, and scheduling activities to be executed.